Skip to main content

 }

-As you can see, there is a generate method that takes a String as input and returns a String as output, similar to LanguageModel.
+As you can see, there is a simple generate method that takes a String as input and returns a String as output, similar to LanguageModel.
 This is just a convenience method so you can play around quickly and easily without needing to wrap the String in a UserMessage.

-But here is the actual chat API:
+Here is the actual chat API:

 ...